Grendon, Northamptonshire: St Mary's Church

-The chancel was re-roofed in around 1848.
-There are three hatchments relating to the Compton family - one bearing ravens represents the arms of a former Lord Lieutenant of the Tower of London.
+The chancel was re-roofed c.1848.
+There are three hatchments relating to the Compton family – one bearing ravens represents the arms of a former lord lieutenant of the Tower of London.

 Of the church, Sir Nikolaus Pevsner says, "The first three bays on both sides are late Norman.
-Next in order of time the late 12th century doorway with one order of shafts carrying simple moulded capitals and an arch with a thick roll moulding.
+Next in order of time the late 12th-century doorway with one order of shafts carrying simple moulded capitals and an arch with a thick roll moulding.
 Early 13th century the simple north doorway close to a pair of lancets.
 Money was left to the campanile in 1453."